 Department of Philosophy, where Robert Nozick (1938-2002) was Joseph Pellegrino University Professor.

-My PhD dissertation (1997; no 3. under Publications; free download here), although Immanuel Kant also has an important place in it, is mainly about the political philosophy of Robert Nozick.
-See also my article «Nozick's libertarian extremism and post libertarianism» (2005; no. 40); in Norwegian only: «Nozicks libertarianske ekstremisme og post-libertarianisme».
+My PhD dissertation (1997; free download here), although Immanuel Kant also has an important place in it, is mainly about the political philosophy of Robert Nozick.
+See also my article «Nozick's libertarian extremism and post libertarianism» (2005); in Norwegian only: «Nozicks libertarianske ekstremisme og post-libertarianisme».

 I had the pleasure of meeting and discussing with Nozick in Oslo, Norway, at an early stage of my work (in 1993), and on this occasion I also met his wife, poet Gjertrud Schnackenberg.